-With the effects of the pandemic all but over, the property development sector is seeing rapid growth as the property market gains in strength.
+With the effects of the pandemic all but over, the property development sector is seeing rapid growth as the property market gains strength.
 Experts are expressing that we can expect to see a boom in new home developments with investors optimising current market opportunities available to them.

-The housing development industry was no different and following the first lockdown back in March 2020, returning to work was challenging due to constantly changing protocols and laws relating to the pandemic.
+The housing development industry was no different, and following the first lockdown back in March 2020, returning to work was challenging due to constantly changing protocols and laws relating to the pandemic.
 Shortages of workers on a mass scale and drastic increases in the prices of building materials, which had already been an ongoing issue due to Brexit, contributed to the housing development problem.

-The more recent drop in annual growth was felt across the board, however, it was more pronounced in the public sector with values dropping a whopping 32% as opposed to the private sector where an average drop of 19% was reported.
+The more recent drop in annual growth was felt across the board; however, it was more pronounced in the public sector, with values dropping a whopping 32% as opposed to the private sector, where an average drop of 19% was reported.

 So, what do these figures mean when it comes to the property development market?
-Based on the values provided and how many newbuild homes were actually completed, the average price per home was calculated at £221,594.
+Based on the values provided and how many new-build homes were completed, the average price per home was calculated at £221,594.
 This figure is 32% less than the previous year and the lowest figure seen since 2017.

 So, what can we expect for the future of the property development sector?

-So, it’s clear to see that despite the hardships the building sector has experienced over the last couple of years, it is picking itself up, dusting itself off and getting back to the business of building much needed housing for the British population.
+So, it’s clear to see that despite the hardships the building sector has experienced over the last couple of years, it is picking itself up, dusting itself off, and getting back to the business of building much-needed housing for the British population.